kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/match.md

 ----------------------------------------------------------------------------------------------
 ```

-#### Filter variable length/recursive relationships
+#### Filter recursive relationships
-We also support running predicates on recursive patterns to constrain the relationship being traversed.
+We also support running predicates on recursive relationships to constrain the relationship being traversed.

 The following query finds name of users and the number of path that are followed between 1 - 2 hops from Adam by person with age more than 45 and before 2022.
 ```cypher